 - Organic Technology: The construction process for the swarms involves E. coli bacteria (the techs wanted a thoroughly-documented bacterium to work with).
 The "wild" swarms therefore hunt down and kill animals in order to feed the bacteria within them as part of their reproductive process.
 A few swarms learn how to "benignly" invade a human body to use as a host and survive.

 - Shown Their Work: It's Michael Crichton.
 The fact that it is impossible to quickly build several billion nanobots individually (the "build-time problem") is directly addressed, for one.
+The solution is even a plot point.

 - Stuff Blowing Up: Thermite, as it turns out, can vaporize a nanoswarm.

-- The Swarm: The nanobots are organized in such units in order to accomplish tasks.
+- The Swarm: The nanobots are organized in units in order to accomplish tasks.
 They can kill things by clogging air passageways and letting the E. coli cause severe allergic reactions.

 - Transhuman: Infected!Julia claims that the nanoswarms are forming a symbiotic relationship with humans, but it is horribly clear, when the swarm is stripped away, that they are really killing the real Julia one small bit at a time.

-- Weaksauce Weakness: Wind.
-The nanoswarms have to stick very close to the ground whenever wind comes up, or the swarm will disperse and the bots will deactivate.
+- Weaksauce Weakness: The nanoswarms have to stick very close to the ground whenever wind comes up, or the swarm will disperse and the bots will deactivate.